tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

 the simulation, *ctrl-click* on the serine sidechain oxygen, then move the pivot indicator to  where you want it to go (don't worry about being too accurate - the restraint  will be quite soft, and we'll be removing it once it's settled anyway).
-Now,  find the panel second from the bottom of the Rebuild tab, and click the button containing an image of the pivot indicator.
+Now, expand the "Position Restraints" widget at the top of ISOLDE's Restraints tab, and click the button labelled "Pin to pivot".
 The result should look like this:

 .. figure:: images/position_restraint.png